robertsdotpm/robertsdotpm.github.io/articles/p2pd/README.md

 # ... and the answer is: there isn't one.
 ```

 The main benefit to using async await is the program preserves its sequential control flow but 'blocking' operations don't stop the program.
 Instead, if a task needs to wait for a result, execution is given back to the event loop, and other tasks are free to run or be resumed when they're ready.
 One disadvantage to coroutines is you have to manually check for changes.
 E.g. if there's new data to be read from a stream it's your job to await it.
-With Protocol classes the event loop does that for you.

 **From these examples -- a myriad of issues stands out to me:**

 1. Protocol classes and async functions force you to choose between them.
-Neither one is compatible with the other.
+Neither is compatible with the other.
 2. The APIs for TCP and UDP are different.
 For Protocol classes even the method names vary.
 3. There is no async equivalent of 'reader-writer streams' for UDP.
-This means you can't use async networking with UDP in Python.
 4. The way server listen sockets bind to interfaces is poorly defined (if at all.)
-5. IPv6 is painful to use in Python and requires specialised code to handle all address types (try it if you dare.)
+5. IPv6 is painful to use in Python and requires specialised code to handle all address types.
 6. Having to manage two objects for TCP (a reader and writer stream) is ... annoying.
-Developers like sockets because they encapsulate everything in one place.
-One item is easier to track and pass around a complex program.

 My idea to solve these problems is to encapsulate everything in a well-designed, consistent API.
 The API should allow endpoints to be used with both async functions and Protocol-style callbacks; It should not have any transport-specific code (so the same code will work with TCP and UDP); It should support network interfaces well; And IPv6 should be as easy to use as IPv4.